tcarland/grafana-kube-stack/README.md

 ## Ansible Deployment

-The *Ansible Playbook* performs the following steps:
+The *Ansible Playbook* provided performs the following steps:

 - A service account or a local *alloy* user is created to allow the system service to run as non-root.
 The deployed user should be added